 Goldfish – Throughout the different cultures all over the world, goldfish are considered the harbingers of prosperity, growth, wealth, power, long life, wisdom and peace.
 They are kept in bowls or ponds to bring good luck in homes and workplaces.
-As one of the 8 sacred symbols of Buddha, goldfish are symbolic of abundance, fertility, and harmony in life.
-The ancient Egyptians believed them to be lucky omens that brought positivity in domestic situations, while the ancient Greek domesticated them to enhance good luck in relationships and marriages.
-The Chinese and Japanese also associate goldfish with growth and preservation of wealth and success. |
+Goldfish symbolize abundance, fertility, and harmony in life as one of the eight sacred symbols of Buddha.
+The ancient Egyptians believed them to be lucky omens who brought positivity in domestic situations, while the ancient Greeks domesticated them to enhance good luck in relationships and marriages.
+The Chinese and Japanese also associate goldfish with the growth and preservation of wealth and success. |

-Acorn luck symbol – The acorn is considered to be an emblem of good luck, prosperity, youthfulness, and power, the acorn is a good luck symbol.
+Acorn luck symbol – The acorn is considered to be an emblem of good luck, prosperity, youthfulness, and power; the acorn is a good luck symbol.
 The acorn may often also represent spiritual growth.
 The Norse believed that acorns displayed on a windowsill would protect a house from lightning.
 This may seem somewhat trivial to many of us today but back in the day, it was a widely accepted idea. |

 Keys – Three keys worn together symbolize the unlocking of the doors to health, wealth and love. |